sldeditor/sldeditor/README.md

     java -jar SLDEditor.jar

-Due to the changes in Java double clicking on the executable jar file does not work any more, specific OS installers/applications are available here:
+Due to the changes in Java, double clicking on the executable jar file does not work any more, specific OS installers/applications are available here:

 ### MacOS